hybridgroup/mechanoid/README.md

 pong
 ```

-More examples are available here:
+There are more examples are available in our separate repo, located here:
 https://github.com/hybridgroup/mechanoid-examples

-## Getting started

-- Install the Mechanoid command line tool
-- Create a new project
-- Make something amazing!

 ## `mecha` command line tool